stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 linked together with unyielding cords.
 A stifling gag was forced into my mouth, and a blindfold fastened tightly over my eyes.
-Then, as the Arabs bore me aloft on their shoulders and began a jouncing descent of the pyramid, I heard the taunts of my late guide Abdul, who mocked and jeered delightedly in his hollow voice, and assured me that I was soon to have my &ldquo;magic powers&rdquo; put to a supreme test which would quickly remove any egotism I might have gained through triumphing over all the tests offered by America and Europe.
+Then, as the Arabs bore me aloft on their shoulders and began a jouncing descent of the pyramid, I heard the taunts of my late guide Abdul, who mocked and jeered delightedly in his hollow voice, and assured me that I was soon to have my  "magic powers " put to a supreme test which would quickly remove any egotism I might have gained through triumphing over all the tests offered by America and Europe.
 Egypt, he reminded me, is very old; and full of inner mysteries and antique powers not even conceivable to the experts of today, whose devices had so uniformly failed to entrap me.